 5. Expose Yourself to Situations That Make You Uncomfortable

 Yes, it sucks.
 I know.
 But I can also tell you that it is 100% of the time worth it, no matter how anxious you end up feeling, or how badly you “fail.”
 When you courageously face your fears you are immediately rewarded with a feeling of pride.
 Instead of continuing to sabotage your own happiness you are actually doing something to make yourself stronger.
 There is nothing as tragic as cowardly giving up on your opportunity for growth, even though you know it will make you happier and stronger.
 Slowly exposing yourself to uncomfortable situations or people is vital.

 6. Feel Your Feelings, Listen to Your Thoughts, Let Them Pass

 This point requires the development of self-awareness.
 The more self-aware you are, the more ability you have to recognize the onset of fearful feelings and cycles of obsessive thought.
 You suffer so much because you resist your thoughts and feelings, but when you learn to recognize them, feel them completely, realize they are not truly “you” and let them pass, you are liberated.
-Meditation and certain shamanic substances like cannabis and psilocybin mushrooms when taken in the right conditions, with the right people are excellent ways to increase your self-awareness about your tendency to fight against uncomfortable thoughts and feelings.
+Meditation and certain shamanic substances like cannabis and psilocybin mushrooms, when taken in the right conditions, with the right people, are excellent ways to increase your self-awareness about your tendency to fight against uncomfortable thoughts and feelings.
 (Of course, ensure that these substances are legal in your country/don’t conflict with any of your medications before taking them.)
-You can read more about non-resistance here.
+Read more about non-resistance.

 7. How People Treat You is a Reflection of THEM Not YOU